taikoxyz/taiko-mono/packages/fork-diff/README.md

 > Delete this step after implementing git tag workflow in taiko-geth.

 There is a workflow dispatch you can use to manually trigger a preview or production release via the GitHub UI, because there could be a diff on the `taiko` branch in `taiko-geth`, and we don't use git tags there (yet).
 If doing a manual workflow dispatch make sure to first do it in preview and make sure it looks good!

+> It is possible that state expiry might be unnecessary in a world where Verkle Tries succeed at their goals.

+can anyone explain this like im 5. i dont even know what a verkle trie is outside of ppl saying merkle tries r annoying and these r better.